venk120soft/c-sharp-interview-q-and-a/README.md

    - the class can be loaded into the application domain in the following situations
     a) when the first object of the class has been created
     b) when the static method of the class has been invoked.
 ##### 35.How to invoke base class constructor in Derived class constructor?
-    - by using base Keyword.
+Ans: by using base Keyword.
 ##### 36.What is namespace?
 - It is a logical container which can contain classes, interfaces, enums, delegates, structures
 - with the help of the namespace we can avoid name collisions.
 - A namespace can contain another name space also.
 ##### 37.Can we apply access modifier to namespace?
 Ans: -No
 ##### 38.Is it possible to declare instance variables in namespace?
 Ans: -No
 ##### 39.What is alias name for namespace and when is it required?
   - While including too many namespaces in the application with the help of using keyword   then there is a chance of duplicate members.
   - to avoid the conflict, we can assign a temporary name to the duplicate member which is called as alias name for the namespace.